sl5net/SL5-aura-service/docs/CreatingNewPluginModules.md

     # This module is explicitly enabled.
     "git": True,

     # This module is also enabled.
-Second Parameter is per default True
+Second Parameter is per default True.
+Not False means True.
-    "wannweil",
+    # "wannweil": False,

     # This module is explicitly disabled.
     "game": False,